 It wouldn’t be an article on construction data without talking about digital twins now would it?
 They have been all the rage recently.
 There is a reason for it.
 These virtual representations of infrastructure projects provide access to incredibly detailed information through the course of a project and can help construction companies deliver greater output with fewer resources.
 Digital twins rely on copious amounts of data, updated in real time, to display an exact representation of an object or building.

 There are too many benefits of digital twins to list out here, but a few key benefits include:

 - Reduced risk of rework and delays by predicting errors in the build

 - Increased profits as a result of more efficient project delivery

 The point here being, digital twins are fueled by data and they can provide benefits in virtually every part of a construction project or construction business.

 In 2020 and beyond, data is one of the most valuable resources to pay attention to if you want to improve your business and the world through construction.
 By carefully outlining the outcomes you are looking for, finding the right tool is not as difficult as it may sound.
 Simply identify what areas of your business need improvement and determine specifically what you want the data to tell you.
 That will help narrow the list of technological tools to choose from.

-Qflow has found that data can significantly help improve the sustainability of construction and consequently, increase productivity and profitability.
-To learn more about how we leverage data to improve construction, check out our product page or book a demo to see for yourself.
+At Qflow, we’ve found that data can significantly help improve the sustainability of construction and consequently, increase productivity and profitability.
+To learn more about how we leverage data to improve construction, reach out to our team!